smartcontractkit/chainlink-testing-framework/src/lib/k8s/TUTORIAL.md

 	EnvVarUserDescription = "Owner of an environment"
 	EnvVarUserExample     = "Satoshi"

+    EnvVarTeam            = "CHAINLINK_USER_TEAM"
+    EnvVarTeamDescription = "Team to, which owner of the environment belongs to" EnvVarTeamExample     = "BIX, CCIP, BCM"

 	EnvVarCLCommitSha            = "CHAINLINK_COMMIT_SHA"
 	EnvVarCLCommitShaDescription = "The sha of the commit that you're running tests on.
 Mostly used for CI" EnvVarCLCommitShaExample     = "${{ github.sha }}"